Montrii/SAMP-DMGInformer/DMGInformer/readme.txt

 3) Use your external reloader or restart your game.

-4) While ingame, use "damage" as cheatcode to open the GUI.
+4) While ingame, use "/dmg" as command to open the GUI.

 Creator: Montri.